zachvalenta/zjayv.github.io/content/blog/tech-publishers-rated.md

 * volume
 * breadcrumb notation (not on Grokking though)
 * video series seem like cash grab on their most popular titles vs. actually doing some sort of interactive visualization
+* super fast customer svc, their UI for notebooks was confusing, asked "how can I view my annotations?" and got an email response in 15 minutes
+* toasters that you cant x out of, need page reload to banish

 ## No Starch